boterol/boterol/README.md

 # Hello, I'm Luis

-I'm a **Software Systems Engineer** who occasionally shares public projects I'm involved in.
+I'm a **Software Systems Engineer** who occasionally shares public projects I'm involved in that can be useful for other people.

 ### 💻 Tech Stack
 - **Languages:** Python, Java (Spring Boot), JavaScript (Nest.js)